Criteria for inclusion

 - independent: not owned by monopolistic entities.

-- reputable partners: currently Future Fonts, I Love Typography, Type Network, Fontstand, and Adobe Fonts.
+- reputable partners: currently Future Fonts, I Love Typography, Type Network, Fontstand, Adobe Fonts, and Typographer.

 At the moment there’s no system in place for retiring existing entries from the Atlas when changes in status occur.